mohanksamy/InWise/INWISE-NG/README.md

 UI:
 ****
-1. Implement layout with toolbar as header, side navigation and footer
+1. Implement web layout with toolbar as header, side navigation and footer - Partly DONE
 2. Enable Angular routing to interact with WebService
 3. Implement invoice as PDF and printing options
 4. Implement Login screen and load the UI based on the logged-in user previlege